abednarski79/articles/_posts/2024-05-15-using-mongotemplate-in-spring-for-basic-crud-operations.md

 #### 1. Add Dependencies

-o use Spring Data MongoDB, include the following dependency in your **pom.xml**:
+To use Spring Data MongoDB, include the following dependency in your **pom.xml**:

 ```xml
 <dependency>